Largemouth Bass & Bluegill, Option 1

 - 25 to 100 pounds of Brook Trout, Rainbow Trout or Brown Trout stocked in the fall.

-Rainbow and Brown Trout require water temperatures below 72F and Dissolved Oxygen Levels above 5ppm – this eliminates roughly 90% of Midwestern ponds during the summer, but not during fall, winter & spring!
+Trout require water temperatures below 70F and Dissolved Oxygen Levels above 60% saturated – this eliminates roughly 95% of Midwestern ponds during the summer, but not during fall, winter & spring!
 You can stock these fish in the fall when water temperatures drop below 65F and they will be yours to fish until the first significant heat wave the following summer.
 In general, we recommend stocking twice as many trout as you want to catch.